The Revelation of Jesus Christ Through the Ages title displayed on a blue sky with clouds

 Acknowledgment

-Foreword Why this commentary on Revelation was written and how I went about writing this bible study.
+Foreword Why this Revelation commentary was written and how I went about writing this bible study.

 Introduction Different views on Revelation - why I used the futurist view for this commentary on Revelation.